next-exp/sw-docs/docs/source/beersheba.rst

    * - ``e_cut``
      - ``float``
-     - Cut in relative value to the max voxel over the deconvolution output (order 1e-3).
+     - Cut to the voxel values of the deconvolution output.
+Then, ``cut_type`` specifies if the value is absolute or relative.

    * - ``cut_type``
      - ``str`` ('**abs**', '**rel**')